xyzelena/frontend-project-11/README.md

 ## Run the project locally:

+* Git clone this repository to your computer;

-* Make sure that you have node.js and npm installed.
+* Make sure that you have node.js and npm installed;

 * Install dependencies and let your system run the package:
 ```bash